This site-specific sound installation commemorates pioneer daredevil aviator Charles K.

 Open to the public from 11 am to 5 pm on Friday, Saturday and Sunday and by appointment.

-This immersive, site-specific installation commemorates pioneer daredevil aviator Charles K.
+This site-specific sound installation commemorates pioneer daredevil aviator Charles K.

-on June 13, 1910, taking off from and returning to Governors Island.
-A major media event at the
+June 13, 1910, taking off from and returning to Governors Island.
+Hamilton was, in the words of

-The installation works with the themes of air, flying, floating, rubber, inflatables and simple
+The sound installation works with the themes of air, flying, floating, rubber, inflatables and

-motorized devices, scanning the horizon for Hamilton’s long forgotten victory.
-The installation
+simple motorized devices, scanning the horizon for Hamilton’s long forgotten victory.
+It features

 which they are situated.